voidnologo/gloomhaven/_posts/1993-12-31-story-of-scooty-01.md

 Now you are cursed, and forever exiled from your people."

 "Then let me be cursed."
-Erecura turned from the Savvas, setting her gaze upon where the sun was rising behind the mountains, and started to run.
+Erecura turned from the Savvas, setting her gaze upon where the sun was rising behind the mountains, and ran.